mpsonntag/snippets/courses/teaching/golang.md

             fmt.Println("Pointer replace of struct vb:", vb)
         }

-- Note: Visibility of structs and their fields is defined by their first letter.
+NOTE: The visibility of structs and their fields is defined by the first letter of their variable name.
 If a struct or a field of a struct starts with a capital letter, it is public and can be accessed outside of the package.
 If it starts with a lower case letter, it is only accessible within the same package!

-[xxx] I'm here!

 # Arrays
 - `[n]T` is an array of `n` values of type `T`.